rutuja-bhosale/rutuja-bhosale/README.md

 - 👋 Hey, I’m Rutuja!
+  A Third Year Engineering student
+  Branch: Electronics and Telecommunication

 <!---
 rutuja-bhosale/rutuja-bhosale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.